 Starting at the end

-The only difference between a spending plan and budget is where you start the process.
+The only difference between a spending plan and a budget is where you start the process.
 With a budget, you start with numbers.
 Spending plans start in your head.

 Having a happier life isn’t a chore

 Most people spend their lives running like a hamster on a wheel to keep up with their bills and the Joneses.
 They do what commercials tell them to do — fill their homes to the rafters with meaningless crap — then end up wondering where their lives went.
 Along the way, they do things like go on diets and make budgets they don’t stick with.

 You’ve got enough sources of guilt in your life without adding another.